 Making the right choice

-It’s important that you make the right choice when looking for a Further Education college that supports and safeguards your young adults with learning difficulties.
+It’s important that you make the right choice when looking for a Further Education college that supports and safeguards your young adult with learning difficulties.
 There are numerous aspects that are considered; the curriculum, independence training, a safe environment for the young adults' wellbeing, outstanding care and health services.

 The Admissions Office receives and manages all enquiries about admissions to the college.
 A prospectus is sent out with details of forthcoming College Open Days.